d2s/ainabea/CONTRIBUTING.md

 # Contributing to ainabea

-We'd love for you to contribute to our source code and to make ainabea even better than it is today!
+We'd love for you to contribute to our source code and to make ainabea even better!
 Here are the guidelines we'd like you to follow:

  - [Issues and Bugs](#issue)
  - [Feature Requests](#feature)